-Would you like to explore the arts, humanities, and sciences from multiple perspectives?
+Would you like to explore the arts, humanities, and social sciences from multiple perspectives?

 The Bachelor of Arts (B.A.) in Interdisciplinary Studies (IDS) is designed for students who want a broad and diverse educational experience and prefer not to be confined to the requirements of a single discipline.